Ticarcillin

 Ticarcillin is a carboxypenicillin.
 It can be sold and used in combination with clavulanate as ticarcillin/clavulanic acid.
-Because it is a penicillin, it also falls within the larger class of beta-lactam antibiotics.
+Because it is a penicillin, it also falls within the larger class of β-lactam antibiotics.
 Its main clinical use is as an injectable antibiotic for the treatment of Gram-negative bacteria, particularly Pseudomonas aeruginosa and Proteus vulgaris.
 It is also one of the few antibiotics capable of treating Stenotrophomonas maltophilia infections.

 It is provided as a white or pale-yellow powder.
 It is highly soluble in water, but should be dissolved only immediately before use to prevent degradation.